axrxvm/synkros/README.md

 ### Other Security Measures

-- **End-to-End Encryption (Conceptual)**: While the server handles encryption/decryption, the design aims for a model where file access is controlled by unique links.
-Keys derived from these links (future enhancement) could enable true E2EE.
 - **File keys are never stored (for client-side encryption model)** — access is only possible with the share link. *Note: Currently, server-side encryption relies on a server-managed key.*
 - **No cookies, no analytics, no logs** (relevant access/error logs for maintenance are minimal).
 - **Auto-deletion** of all uploads after 24 hours.
 - Built with a **zero-knowledge approach aspiration**:
-  > If someone asks us what you uploaded, and if client-side E2EE were fully implemented, we literally couldn't tell them.
-With current server-side encryption, server administrators with access to the `KEY` could decrypt files.
+  > If someone asks us what you uploaded, we literally couldn't tell them.

 ---